 “Dry&Dry” Silica Gel Packets Desiccant Dehumidifiers: These are 3 gram packets of silica gel .
 As a rule of thumb, use 3gm to 5gm per gallon.
 Note: these do not take the place of an Oxygen Absorber.

 Nuclear War Survival Skills: Updated in 2012. this book by Cresson Kearny is based on the Cold War scenario of a major thermonuclear exchange between the Warsaw Pact and NATO.
 It provides an impressive range of nuclear survival techniques including how to: – Make your own radiation meter – Decide whether to evacuate – Construct your own fallout shelter – Keep your water safe from contamination It also includes detailed plans for six nuclear fallout shelters and two nuclear blast shelters.
-You can also download a free version of the 1987 edition by clicking this link.
 It is not as richly illustrated and some of the newer chapters are missing.
 Still, free is free.